 Options for dealing with Male Pattern Baldness

 The third option would be for him to slot a custom Male Pattern Hair Loss Treatment course into his regular grooming routine.
-There are two clinically-proven medications – one topical, one oral – that have been both MHRA licensed and FDA approved for men aged 18 and over with genetic hairloss, which can be used alongside appropriate hair growth supporting products to form a well-rounded approach to tackling thinning hair and, over time, preventing baldness.
+There are two clinically-proven medications – one topical, one oral- that have been both MHRA licensed and FDA approved for men with genetic hairloss.
+These can be used alongside appropriate hair growth supporting products to form a well-rounded approach to hair care, tackling thinning hair and, over time, preventing baldness.

 To find out more about this non-invasive option, should consult a hair specialist either online or by visiting a dedicated hair loss clinic.
 They will be able to provide a diagnosis, prognosis and recommendations for appropriate hair loss treatments based on key factors, including condition, level and pattern of shedding, medical profile and lifestyle requirements.
 Whilst people sometimes query why it’s important to find a course that works with their lifestyle, the reason is simple: no matter how good a product is – it will have the best chance of working if you actually use it!

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.